 It was just starting.
-Percussionists had cartage, harpists had cartage.
-I remember one night in Al’s store, there was this rumbling about cartage.
-The guys were really nervous because they were afraid they would lose their accounts if they tacked on another $40 for delivery.
-Al organized a meeting in the store one night with Hal Blaine, James Burton, Joe Osborne, and a bunch of the guys.
-They decided that they all had to do it, or all let it go.
-One or the other.
+One night in Al’s store, there was this rumbling about cartage.
+The guys were really nervous because they were afraid they’d lose accounts if they tacked on another $40 for delivery.
+Al organized a meeting with Hal Blaine, James Burton, Joe Osborne, and a bunch of the guys.
+They decided they all had to do it, or all let it go.
 After much hemming and hawing, they decided to try it.
 But prior to that, everyone just loaded up their trunks.
-And they all drove Cadillacs, not necessarily because they loved them, but because they had the biggest trunks.
-You could get eight or nine guitars and a little Princeton amp stuffed into your trunk.
-That’s how it was, and of course everyone was scrambling for the closest parking place, which was Barney Kessell’s favorite line when asked about the hardest thing about studio work.
-He said, “Finding a good parking spot.”
-So, when I came, I was still hauling my own stuff.
-I think by ’71 I had my own cartage trunk.
+And they all drove Cadillacs, not necessarily because they loved them, but because they had trunks that could hold eight or nine guitars and a Princeton amp.
+Barney Kessell’s favorite line when asked about the hardest thing about studio work was, “Finding a good parking spot.”
+By ’71, I had a cartage trunk.

 How did your session playing progress?

 Well, I was one of the young kids coming up with Larry Carlton and Dean Parks.
-Then, a drummer friend of mine, Dennis St. John, got a call to do some gigs with Neil Diamond.
-At first he didn’t want to, he was doing a fair bit of session work.
-He had recently moved to L.A. from Atlanta with bassist Emory Gordy and they had done a lot of recording in Atlanta, and they were establishing themselves in Hollywood.
+Then, a drummer friend of mine, Dennis St. John, got a call to do gigs with Neil Diamond.
+At first he didn’t want to because he was doing a fair bit of session work.
+He had recently moved to L.A. from Atlanta with bassist Emory Gordy, and they’d done a lot of recording in Atlanta.
 They kept calling him for the Neil thing, and he ended up doing a few weekends, and really liked it.
-After a couple of months, he pulled Neil’s sleeve, and said, “I’ve got a group of musicians that I work with a fair bit, and I think it’s time you improve your band.”
+After a couple of months, Dennis pulled Neil’s sleeve, and said, “I’ve got a group of musicians I work with and I think it’s time you improve your band.”

-So Neil came down to a session and we met him.
-That was it.
-No audition or anything.
-We just went to work, started rehearsals.
-I believe our first gigs were March or April of ’71.
-I immediately began recording with him because I was the most experienced at sessions, even though those guys had done far more than I had, I was a little more on my way in Hollywood.
-So I started playing on his records, and shortly after, everybody else did as well.
+So Neil came to a session and that was it.
+No audition, we just went to work rehearsing.
+Our first gigs were March or April of ’71, and I immediately began recording with him because I was a little more on my way in Hollywood.
 When I think about it, it’s amazing how I’ve just fallen into things.

 What was the first Diamond record you played on?

-Well, I played on a couple songs on an album entitled Stones.
+I played on a couple songs on Stones.
 The first full album I played on was called Moods, which had songs like “Song Sung Blue,” and “Play Me.”

 I played on all of Neil’s records through ’87, when I left to pursue production and session work.
-But it was a great association.
-I learned so much from him about putting together songs, putting together arrangements, putting together records.
-He took a long-term lease on what used to be the Liberty studio in West Hollywood.
-We used it to rehearse.
-He would often come in with the barest of ideas – a chord sketch, or maybe a bit of a melody.
+It was a great association, and I learned so much from him about putting together songs, arrangements, and records.
+He took a long-term lease on what used to be the Liberty studio, in West Hollywood.
+We used it to rehearse, and he would often come in with the barest of ideas – a chord sketch or a bit of melody.
 I learned about working sections of a song, and how to tear a tune apart, and putting it together in different ways.
 Neil is a master at that.

-I also learned a lot about being on tour and what it means to be on stage – your focus, how to present yourself.
-It was a great finishing school, working with Neil, and we ended up writing a handful of tunes together, one of them “Forever in Blue Jeans.”
+I also learned a lot about being on tour and on stage – your focus, how to present yourself.
+It was a great finishing school, and we ended up writing a handful of tunes together, one was “Forever in Blue Jeans.”
 He was very patient with my crappy ideas, bless him.
 I think the world of him.

 What were you using, gear-wise, at that time?